 Car Seat Cushion

-If your arthritis is also in your hips and back and you don’t have a car with heated seats – well – you can certainly add one!
+If your arthritis is also in your hips and lower back and you don’t have a car with heated seats – well – you can certainly add one!

 A highly rated one on Amazon is the…